Chelcey/Projects/TongueTwisterApp.md

   - Our journey highlights the signficance of user engagmeent and iterative design from the conceptualization to in-person competitons.
-  - Future focus will be refining our approach and utilitizing design methodologies to create successful language learning experiences. (focused on physical -> next focus is virtual)
+  - Future focus will be refining our approach and utilitizing design methodologies to create successful language learning experiences. (focused on physical -> next focus is virtual).

 <span style="color:MediumBlue;">**Navigation:**  </span>